NicHanks/Hello-World-in-Python/README.md

 # Overview

+Hey!
+This is a quick tutorial of Python in VS Code on Git!

 {Important!
 Do not say in this section that this is college assignment.
 Talk about what you are trying to accomplish as a software engineer to further your learning.}

 {Provide a description of your software}